ManticoreGamesInc/platform-documentation/src/references/data_tables.md

 ### Inserting Columns and Rows

-Creators can insert columns and rows by right clicking on a column or row.
-An option panel will pop up where creators can select to insert columns left or right, and rows above and below the current selection.
+Creators can insert columns and rows by right-clicking on a column or row.
+An options panel will pop up where creators can select to insert columns left or right, and rows above and below the current selection.

 ![Insert Column](../img/DataTables/add_column "image_tooltip")
 ![Insert Row](../img/DataTables/add_row "image_tooltip")